 It’s not an easy hike to get to, but the trail truly isn’t that difficult.
 Especially since half of it is switchbacks through the forest with a steady incline.

-The only reasons we’d rate it hard is that you may have to walk from the campsite which will add about 12-14km of walking in total, two river crossings, and then the end because of the steep drops on either side of the staircase.
+The only reason we’d rate it hard is that you may have to walk from the campsite which will add about 12-14km of walking in total, two river crossings, and then the end because of the steep drops on either side of the staircase.

-Other than that Black Rock Mountain is an amazing remote hike near Calgary you have to summit!
+Other than that, Black Rock Mountain is an amazing remote hike near Calgary you have to summit!

 How to get to Black Rock Mountain